The Ultimate Moving

 by The Neat Team

 Planning to move overseas, to a new country, or out of state?
 It might not be as romantic as packing up your belongings, suitcase half-full, and flying away.
-Moving homes is always a stressful endeavour, but moving to another country can be especially overwhelming.
+Moving house is always a stressful endeavour, but moving to another country can be especially overwhelming.
 If this is your first time venturing to a new country, with absolutely no idea of what to do, we’ve put together a comprehensive moving overseas checklist to help you plan the big move.
 Follow along, as we cover everything from preparation in Australia to settling down into your new adopted country.

 Preparation before you leave